 Turn Trivia into Your Gold

 One of my favorite Wall Street stories is how the human greed in securitization of subprime mortgages caused the 2008 financial crisis.
 The book The Big Short describes it in what we now know but always fail to recognize then: A major event can always start small and go unrecognized.
-Smart investing is about identifying such seemingly trivial but influential facts and trends and profit from them with the right timing.
+Smart investing is about identifying such seemingly trivial but influential trends and profit from them with the right timing and patience.

-The economics are full of trivia.
+The trivia can be gold.
 History also sometimes repeats itself, but never in the same way.
-You must have sharp eyes/ears to separate opportunities from noises.
+You must have sharp eyes/ears to separate opportunities from noises, identify long-term winners vs. losers, and be patient to get rewarded.

 The Trivia Team